adekin/stress_test/README.md

   3) Name of test generator (without .cpp)
   4) Count of test you want to run (number)

-Program is wrotten for Windows, but to make it fit with Linux you just need to change a few system commands to familiar in Linux
+Program is wrotten for Windows, but to make it fit with Linux you just need to change a few system commands to familiar in Linux.
 You can also write smart checker.
 Here I use Windows command "comp" for character-to-character comprasion.